David00/rpi-power-monitor/_docs/v0.3.0/database-info.md

 ### InfluxDB Query Examples

 {: .note-cream }
 By default, all data is stored into the Influx database in UTC time.
 This means that to get accurate results from your CLI queries, you'll need to specify the timezone with the `TZ()` function.
-See the [official list of timezones](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones#List) and find the `TZ database name` from the list that corresponds to your timezone.
+See the [official list of timezones](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones#List) and find the `TZ identifier` from the list that corresponds to your timezone.

 1. Get the maximum amperage from CT1 over the last 3 days.